Marine Corps Veteran’s Service Dog Returned After Going Missing In Stolen Vehicle

 “He’s my lifeline right now.”

 Lawrence and the IMPD got a picture of Wrigley from Lana’s daughter.
-An email was sent out to the entire department, saying saying, “Hey guys, do me a favor and share this with whoever….
+An email was sent out to the entire department, saying, “Hey guys, do me a favor and share this with whoever….
 Let’s get it out there and find this dog.”
-Jim Gillespie, Sargent of the IMPD requested permission to post the dog’s photograph to social media, to which the Whitner family agreed.
+Jim Gillespie, sergeant of the IMPD, requested permission to post the dog’s photograph to social media, to which the Whitner family agreed.
 Within hours, the post had gone viral.
 News stations even picked the story up.
-Many people called in, claiming to have spotted the dog, but it wasn’t until officials heard from a gas station attendant, that they viewed surveillance footage and witnessed Wrigley on camera.
+Many people called in, claiming to have spotted the dog, but it wasn’t until officials heard from a gas station attendant that they viewed surveillance footage and witnessed Wrigley on camera.

 In the end, the Whitner family and the IMPD were able to track Wrigley down by walking the neighborhood and leaving one of Tim’s shirts on the ground to lure the dog out of hiding.
-It worked, and IMPD has shared footage of Wrigley barreling toward Tim in excitement, the the heartwarming reunion.
+It worked, and IMPD has shared footage of Wrigley barreling toward Tim in excitement in a heartwarming reunion.

 #IMPDNOW: Wrigley has been found!
 The service pup was just reunited with his @USMC Veteran Owner and family.
 Thank you to all who assisted! #Reunited #YourPoliceYourCommunity #1ndy pic.twitter.com/xy006xJsLs